Getting Started

 Closing Connection

 It is important to close this connection between the client and the hub if it is no longer needed.
 Opened connections have a continuous buffer that will drain your application resources.
-This is especially true when using Single Page Applications (based on e.g. ReactJS): the connection is maintained even if the component that created it is unmounted.
+This is especially true when using Single Page Applications (based on e.g. React): the connection is maintained even if the component that created it is unmounted.

-To close the connection, call eventSource.close().
+To close the connection, call eventSource.close()

 Sending Private Updates